 Welcome to my Beginners Guide to Keeping Chickens.
-This site should contain everything you need to know about the hobby to get you started.
-Here is a little taste of what you will find:
+This site should contain everything you need to know about this fantastic hobby to get you started.

 “…the difference in freshness and quality beats shop bought eggs by a long way…”

-If you ever get the chance to visit a battery farm, I would say you should.
+If you ever get the chance to visit a battery farm, I would say you definitely should.
 Ex-Battery hens lead a terribly miserable life and the space these girls have (or don’t have!) in their cage truly needs seeing to believe.
 Personally, I have found an appreciation of what free-range really means by seeing how we have farmed chickens so intensively.
 By keeping some chickens in the back garden, you are able to enhance their quality of life immeasurably in comparison to the humble battery hen.

-Each item on the menu is like a chapter of a book.
-So if you are a complete beginner, I would suggest you start on the left hand side and work to the right.
+If you are a complete beginner, start on the left hand side of the menu and work to the right!

 If you have a chicken related question then please feel free to leave a comment at the bottom of the appropriate page.
 Please note that this is a hobby website and sometimes I don’t respond to comments for a few weeks, sometimes longer if I’m busy.
 Please try to ask questions that are related to the page subject.
 It helps others to find the right answers if the topic doesn’t wander off.

-If you would like to ask a few questions or need more support than I can offer in the comments area (or maybe you need a faster answer than I can provide), then I can highly recommend you join a poultry forum such as poultrykeeperforum.com where there are lots of knowledgeable chicken keepers including myself who are usually more than willing to help.
+If you would like to ask a number questions or need more support than I can offer in the comments area (or maybe you need a faster answer than I can provide), then I can highly recommend you join a poultry forum such as poultrykeeperforum.com where there are lots of knowledgeable chicken keepers including myself who are usually more than willing to help.

 Good luck and I hope you get as much pleasure out of your hens as I do!